romrawinjp/romrawinjp.github.io/content/artworks.md

 }
 </style>

+> The perk of feeling too much is it made us the greatest artist.
+But in reality, the world doesn't need to know that.
+So we must stay hidden behind the shadow... or do we? -- Distance between Jin and her latte cup, 2022

 # Sketch
 Wandering around procreate and paper/pencil 📃.
 Started since August 2023 for procreate and life-time for papers.